carolinearvidsson/lin513/README.md

 #### MultiLinear (CFS)

 The class is used both for training regression models as well as testing the models, depending on chosen mode.
 As described in section [Output](#output), it creates versions of the incoming feature matrix to train and test multiple models.
-Its final output prints results per model from statistic measures.
+Its final output prints results from statistic measures per created model.

-### Features
+### Features <a name='feat'></a>

-The following features are calculated for each entry.
+The following features are calculated for each entry's target word.
 In total there are 784 feature values spread over nine classes.
+Some of the features are solely based on the target word itself, while some of them take the surrounding sentence context into consideration.
 All public methods in the feature classes (i.e. not prefixed with leading underscore) return one or more feature(s) of a given word object.

 ***ATTENTION:*** it is easy to change the number of features by excluding/adding feature classes called in main.py.
 If this is done, make sure to check the indices used to create versions of the full feature matrix in regression.py.
 Otherwise, it will make versions of the matrix that may not correspond to features as intended.